charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 The office split into two camps.

 The pessimists, the "Quiet Quitters," saw the writing on the wall but decided to ride the wave.
 They realized the AI needed only superficial oversight.
-Jayden, two rows over, got a second full-time remote job doing data entry for a hospital.
+Kevin, two rows over, got a second full-time remote job doing data entry for a hospital.
 He ran both jobs from the same desk, toggling windows, doubling his income while doing half the work.
 Others started driving Uber during "lunch hours" that stretched into three-hour breaks.

 The optimists, like Maya, saw it as the long-awaited arrival of work-life balance.